This post is all about throwing a DIY graduation party.

 Graduation Party Supplies

-Before you buy anything for your party, it’s a good idea to take stock of usable items that you already have on-hand (platters and trays, utensils, buckets, pitchers, plates, cake stands, tablecloths, serving utensils, etc.).
+Before you buy anything for your party, it’s a good idea to take stock of usable items that you already have on-hand.

-Additionally, you should check-out Pinterest for free, printable party signs, food signs, menus, water bottle labels, cupcake toppers, etc.
+Additionally, you should check-out Pinterest for free, printable party signs, food signs, menus, water bottle labels, and cupcake toppers.

 Instead of printed invitations, Jessica sent text invites to her friends.